Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Representation-level Evaluation

 \subsubsection{Continual Unlearning}

-As shown in Figures~\ref{fig:sim_shiftpca_combined_GA_lr} and~\ref{fig:sim_shift_pca_combined_GA_N}, PCA Similarity and Shift offer complementary views of representational change: similarity reflects global alignment, and shift is more sensitive to local variations.
+As shown in Figures~\ref{fig:sim_shiftpca_combined_GA_lr} and Appendix~\ref{Detailed Analysis Results} Figure~\ref{fig:sim_shift_pca_combined_GA_N}, PCA Similarity and Shift offer complementary views of representational change: similarity reflects global alignment, and shift is sensitive to local variations.
 Relying on PCA similarity alone can obscure subtle effects; employing both avoids overlooking fine-grained distinctions, enabling a more comprehensive assessment.
-Higher learning rates or more requests cause sharp drops in similarity and large, unrecovered shifts, which is characteristic of \emph{irreversible catastrophic forgetting}.
+Higher learning rates or more requests cause sharp drops in similarity and large, unrecovered shifts, characteristic of \emph{irreversible catastrophic forgetting}.
 In contrast, milder hyperparameters lead to high similarity and bounded shifts that are restored after relearning, consistent with \emph{reversible, catastrophic forgetting}.
-This pattern is consistent across probe sets from forget set, retain set, and unrelated data (Figures~\ref{fig:sim_pca_combined_GA_relearn_data} and~\ref{fig:Shift_pca_combined_GA_N_relearn_data}).
+This pattern is consistent across probe sets from forget set, retain set, and unrelated data.
+(Appendix~\ref{Detailed Analysis Results} Figures~\ref{fig:sim_pca_combined_GA_relearn_data} and~\ref{fig:Shift_pca_combined_GA_N_relearn_data}).

-Figure~\ref{fig:cka_fim_eight_settings_GA_lr} integrates CKA (top) and FIM (bottom) analyses.
+Figure~\ref{fig:cka_fim_eight_settings_GA_lr} and Appendix~\ref{Detailed Analysis Results} Figure~\ref{fig:cka_fim_eight_settings_GA_N} integrate CKA and FIM analyses.
 CKA reveals that mild unlearning maintains stable alignment that recovers post-relearning, while aggressive unlearning causes irreversible degradation.
 The FIM spectra complement this by showing that continual unlearning flattens the loss landscape.
 Extreme hyperparameters induce a permanent leftward shift in sensitivity distributions, whereas moderate settings permit recovery.
 Together, these diagnostics suggest that observed performance loss is often due to temporary suppression rather than permanent erasure of knowledge.
-For conciseness, we present results on forget-set queries in the main text; retain-set queries, which yield similar conclusions under catastrophic forgetting, are in Appendix~\ref{Detailed Analysis Results} (\eg, Figures~\ref{fig:Shift_pca_combined_GA_N_all_methods} and~\ref{fig:sim_pca_combined_GA_relearn_data}).
+For conciseness, we present results on forget-set queries in the main text; retain-set queries, which yield similar conclusions under catastrophic forgetting, are in Appendix~\ref{Detailed Analysis Results} (\eg, Figures~\ref{fig:cka_eight_settings_GA_N_relearn} and~\ref{fig:fim_layers_GA_relearn}).